XanaduAI/MrMustard/README.md

 ```

 ### 5. Optimization
-The optimizer in MrMustard is a convenience class, which means that other optimizers can be used, as all the transformations are differentiable with respect to the parameters of the gates.
-The only reason where you may want to use the optimizer is becasue it supports symplectic optimization for generic Gaussian transformations (`Ggate`), and it applies it automatically if there are `Ggate`s in the circuit.
+The optimizer in MrMustard is a convenience class, which means that other optimizers can be used as all the transformations are differentiable with respect to the parameters of the gates.
+The only reason where you may want to use the optimizer is becasue it supports symplectic optimization for generic Gaussian transformations (`Ggate`), and it kicks-in automatically if there are `Ggate`s in the circuit.

 Here we use a default TensorFlow optimizer (no `Ggate`s):
 ```python